golomb1/shadcn-tiptap-editor/README.md

 - `codeLanguages` (string[]): Supported code languages for syntax highlighting.
 - `commentOptions` (object): Options for comment integration.
 - `mentionsQuery` (function): Function to provide mention suggestions.
+- `editable` (boolean): Whether the editor is editable (default: true).
+When false, toolbar and bubble menu are hidden.
+- `className` (string): Custom CSS classes for the editor content area.

+## Storybook Examples

+The project includes comprehensive Storybook stories demonstrating various use cases:

+- **Default**: Basic editor with placeholder
+- **WithContent**: Editor with pre-populated content
+- **WithMarkdown**: Editor with markdown syntax examples
+- **WithAllComponents**: Comprehensive demo of all features
+- **Mention**: Editor with mention functionality
+- **CommentsPanel**: Editor with resizable comments panel
+- **CommentsOutside**: Editor with comments section below
+- **ReadOnlyMode**: Non-editable editor for display purposes
+- **WithoutToolbar**: Editor without toolbar but with bubble menu
+- **CustomStyled**: Editor with custom styling and container

 ## Development